YJDoc2/Kerberos-Examples/flask-example/README.md

 # Dependencies

-This requires Python 3.8 and pipenv globally installed to work.
+This requires Python 3.8 and pycryptodome,flask flask-cors modules installed globally or in a virtualenv.
-This is tested and also works with Python 3.7, but manual change of version in pipfiles will be required to make it work.
+This is tested and also works with Python 3.7.

-This depends on Flask, flask-cors and pycrypto modules to run.
+This depends on Flask, flask-cors and pycryptodome modules to run.

 The backend requires Ports 5000, 5001 and 5002 to be free on localhost.
 This can be changed in individual Server python scripts, but then change of url in the script.js in static files in KDC folder will also be required.